 In the past, if you wanted to do business in finance and get people to trust you, you needed to have certain certifications like PCI DSS.
 You wanted to work in healthcare?
 Don’t return without a HIPAA compliance certificate.
 Education?
 FERPA needed.
 GICSP and ISOC for industrial business, NISP, and so on...
 The list of industry-specific certifications can go on and on.

 The need to have so many different specifications for each separate industry is explained by the fact that each regulation dictates its own definition of the sensitive data that needs to be protected, and each industry has its own certification/standardisation bodies with different opinions.
-With the emergence of GDPR, sensitive data and personally identifiable information (PII) became closely intertwined from the viewpoint of personal rights.
+With the emergence of GDPR and CCPA, sensitive data and personally identifiable information (PII) became closely intertwined from the viewpoint of personal rights.